Skip to main content

 • Water temperature issues

 F06 Check water supply is present, and the pressure is sufficient, with the tap fully on and the hose not restricted.
-If the issue persists, contact us about our Repair & Care option.
+If the issue persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 • Low water pressure